 Complex Sentences from Literature

-- The Scarecrow and the Tin Woodman stood up in a corner and kept quiet all night, although of course they could not sleep. - L. Frank Baum
+- The Scarecrow and the Tin Woodman stood up in a corner and kept quiet all night, although of course they could not sleep. - The Wonderful Wizard of Oz, L. Frank Baum

-- Because he was so small, Stuart was often hard to find around the house. - E.B.
+- Because he was so small, Stuart was often hard to find around the house. - Stuart Little, E.B.
 White

-- The path to my fixed purpose is laid on iron rails, on which my soul is grooved to run. - Herman Melville
+- The path to my fixed purpose is laid on iron rails, on which my soul is grooved to run. - Moby Dick, Herman Melville

-To learn more, check out this informative article on Compound Sentences.
+To learn the difference between a complex sentence and a compound sentence, read this informative article on Compound Sentences.